tian15919/MiniOBanswer/polardb/external/pgvector/README.md

 Store your vectors with the rest of your data.
 Supports:

 - exact and approximate nearest neighbor search
+- single-precision, half-precision, binary, and sparse vectors
-- L2 distance, inner product, and cosine distance
+- L2 distance, inner product, cosine distance, L1 distance, Hamming distance, and Jaccard distance
 - any [language](#languages) with a Postgres client

 Plus [ACID](https://en.wikipedia.org/wiki/ACID) compliance, point-in-time recovery, JOINs, and all of the other [great features](https://www.postgresql.org/about/) of Postgres